j23414/usingnextstrain/README.md

 # Using Nextstrain

+## Action Items

+* [ ] Delete duplicate information at "[Setup your Nextstrain environment with Conda](https://docs.nextstrain.org/projects/ncov/en/latest/analysis/setup.html#setup-your-nextstrain-environment-with-conda)" and add link/transition sentence to "[Installing Nextstrain](https://docs.nextstrain.org/en/latest/install.html)"
+* [ ] [Preparing your data](https://docs.nextstrain.org/projects/ncov/en/latest/analysis/data-prep.html) is currently describing 3 use cases.
+Maybe focus on the "context+focal" usecase.
+Show head of metadata and sequences used in this tutorial, link to offical metadata/sequence description in main manual for details.
+Why is there a note on Excell here?
+* [ ] [Orientation: so what does Nextstrain do?](https://docs.nextstrain.org/projects/ncov/en/latest/analysis/orientation-workflow.html) should point to "[Parts of a whole](https://docs.nextstrain.org/en/latest/learn/parts.html)" instead of duplicating information
+* [ ] [Overview of this repository (i.e., what do these files do?)](https://docs.nextstrain.org/projects/ncov/en/latest/analysis/orientation-files.html) is really "File structure of ncov".
+* [ ] [Running the analysis](https://docs.nextstrain.org/projects/ncov/en/latest/analysis/running.html) is 4 pages in... have this earlier.
+The troubleshooting section should be its own page.
+*

 ## Background

 * Neher, R.A. and Bedford, T., 2015.
 [Nextflu: real-time tracking of seasonal influenza virus evolution in humans](https://api.semanticscholar.org/CorpusID:880543).
 Bioinformatics, 31(21), pp.3546-3548.